What Is an Expert Network?

 Experts can come from a wide range of backgrounds, including academia, government, and industry.
 For example, GLG’s expert network includes professionals with a wide range of expertise and seniority, from hands-on practitioners to C-level executives.
 Once an expert is recruited, they are trained in how to interact with clients and are then matched based on their areas of expertise.

-Clients use expert networks to gain access to information and insights that are not easily available through desk research.
-Expert networks also allow their clients to quickly gather a range of perspectives, allowing them to see topics from different angles.
-Perspectives can come from company executives, customers, former customers, competitors, and more.
+Clients use expert networks to gain access to information and insights that are not easily available through desk research and helps streamline access to specialized knowledge.
+Clients can use expert networks to quickly gather a range of perspectives, allowing them to see topics from different angles.
+Perspectives can come from company executives, academics, scientists, customers, former customers, competitors, and other subject matter experts.
 This information can include industry trends, competitive intelligence, and market forecasts.

 How to Use an Expert Network

 The expertise that experts can share is key to understanding industries and markets.
-With so many perspectives at their disposal, clients can quickly dig deep into markets, gaining an understanding of customer needs and pain points, marketplace competitors, and gaps in the market, among other insights.
+With so many perspectives at their disposal, clients of expert networks can quickly dig deep into markets, gaining an understanding of customer needs and pain points, marketplace competitors, and gaps in the market, among other insights.

 What Are the Benefits of an Expert Network?